 Thirty-seven of the individuals involved in the rescue were arrested for violating the Fugitive Slave Law.
 Simon Bushnell and Charles Langston were the first to be put on trial, with abolitionists Rufus Spalding and Albert Riddle serving as their attorneys.
 Bushnell and Langston were convicted and sentenced to prison.

-In an act of solidarity, the other defendants chose to remain in jail as they awaited trail.
+In an act of solidarity, the remaining defendants chose to remain in jail as they awaited trail.
 Popular opinion was on their side, with dozens of rousing pro-abolition speeches in and around the courthouse, antislavery tracts and a newspaper called The Rescuer published from inside the prison.
 Eventually the slave-catchers were arrested and charged with kidnapping.
 In a plea bargain to drop kidnapping charges against them, the slave-catchers allowed for the release of the abolitionists still in prison.
 By July 7, most of the rescuers had returned to Oberlin “amid great celebration.”
 Bushnell, the last of the imprisoned rescuers, returned to a jubilant crowd on July 11, 1859.